 The top section slides open (great for ventilation!), and they provide alot of natural light.

-This studio features two panorama windows which is great for ventilation & light.
+This backyard studio features two panorama windows which are great for ventilation & light.

-The studio is compact to suit an inner-city backyard, and measures just 2.0 x 3.6m!
+The studio is compact to suit an inner-city backyard, and measures just 2.0 m x 3.6 m!

 When your studio is delivered and installed, you have effectively got a ‘blank canvas’ interior.

 You can add a wall lining, or just use as is!

 A lot of artists leave their cabanas unlined, as they are going to “get paint everywhere anyway!”.

 David chose to leave his Melwood art studio unlined (and what a contrast it is to his fabulous artwork!)

 Alternatively, there are many different wall lining options that can be attached to the timber framing of your Melwood studio.

 Whilst traditional plasterboard is the most common option, there are others to consider too.